-After listening to a webinar from Alissa from FloLiving on the importance of a high protein breakfast I started my mornings with a vegan protein shake teamed with protein powder or collagen powder, almond milk, melted coconut oil or grass-fed butter, nut/seed butter and 2 Brazil nuts and very quickly noticed an improvement in my blood sugar.
+After listening to a webinar from Alissa from FloLiving on the importance of a high protein breakfast I started my mornings with a protein shake teamed with protein powder or collagen powder, almond milk, melted coconut oil or grass-fed butter, nut/seed butter and 2 Brazil nuts and very quickly noticed an improvement in my blood sugar.
 That protein and fat rich meal at the beginning of my day meant that I didn’t have to rely on snacks to get me through to my next meal.
-After a few weeks I slowly began making the switch to more healthy fat focused meals for lunch and dinner till I was reaching about 75% of my calorie intake from healthy fat alone.
+After a few weeks I slowly began making the switch to more healthy fat focused meals for lunch and dinner till I was reaching about 65% of my calorie intake from healthy fat alone.
 The difference was incredible and sooo quick!
 No more sugar cravings, no more need for puddings, no more out of control insulin spikes and within a month I noticed way fewer breakouts!
-I still eat a small portion of rice or potato 2 times a week but not with lunch and dinner like I used to.
-As you can see from the screen shot, I’m pretty much spot on with my protein and fat consumption and way under for carb consumption (yay!) and well under for my sugar consumption (double yay!)
-Most my daily carbs are coming from green vegetables and red peppers and I’m not longer scared of dairy and eat goats cheese and butter on a daily basis.
+I still eat a small portion of rice or potato 2 times a week but not with lunch AND dinner like I used to.
+Most my daily carbs are coming from green vegetables and red peppers and I’m not longer scared of ALL dairy and eat goats cheese and butter on a daily basis.
 Find out why I’m eating more dairy here.